⏱ Reading time: ~75 minutes·★★ Difficulty: Intermediate

 Representative taxpayers are a foundational concept in Zimbabwe’s tax law, ensuring that there is always a responsible party to interface with the tax authorities in respect of any taxable income or entity.
 We covered the key categories:

 Trustees and Executors: Trustees of trusts, executors of deceased estates, and similar fiduciaries (like liquidators of insolvent estates, or curators for the incapacitated) are treated as representative taxpayers.
 They must fulfill all tax obligations on behalf of the trust or estate: filing returns, paying tax from the funds they manage, and obtaining tax clearances when necessary.
 They are protected by indemnity rights to reimburse themselves from those funds.
 But if they mismanage by distributing assets before paying tax, they become personally liable for the tax.
-In short, they must put the taxman at the front of the queue when disbursing assets.
+They must put the taxman at the front of the queue when disbursing assets.

 Liability and Enforcement: Representative taxpayers carry the same duties as the taxpayers they represent.
 The law strikes a balance by limiting recovery of tax to the assets they manage (not their personal assets), but imposing personal liability if they abuse that protection by diverting funds.
 They have clear rights to indemnification from the funds they hold.
 Enforcement tools like agent appointments, and penalties for non-compliance (daily fines, prosecution for willful default, etc.) ensure that representatives act diligently.
 The inclusion of digital asset custodians and similar entities in recent amendments shows the law’s adaptability in closing loopholes where new forms of assets or intermediaries exist.